-Approximately 1 million Canadians struggle with eating disorders.
-They affect people of all genders, sexual orientations, ages, socioeconomic class, abilities, races, and ethnic backgrounds.
-Eating disorders also have the highest mortality rate of any mental illness.
+Approximately 1 million Canadians are living with a diagnosable eating disorder — and millions of others are struggling with food and weight preoccupation.
+Disordered eating affects people of all genders, sexual orientations, ages, socioeconomic class, abilities, races, and ethnic backgrounds.

 In 2015, I lost my cousin to a long battle with disordered eating.
-She was smart, so funny, cared about everyone, was interesting, generous and she was 31 when she passed.
+She was smart, so funny, cared about everyone, was interesting, generous and she was 31 when she died.

 Since then I've learned a lot about eating disorders.
 How prevalent they are.
 The impact they have on individuals and their families.
 And how they are not talked about nearly enough, especially in the wellness world.

-Not only are they not talked about, in many ways eating disorders are actually perpetuated by our modern wellness culture.
+Not only are they not talked about, in many ways eating disorders can be perpetuated by our modern wellness culture.

-I started noticing how much pressure there is in the wellness space to adopt a "perfectly clean" lifestyle.
-How much fear, guilt, and obsession people are experiencing in its pursuit.
-Moral virtue is being attached to choosing the "right" foods, products and activities.
-And diet culture's mantra that thin = healthy, and healthy = better is being tangled up in what should be a positive space.
-This notion of "wellness" is not leaving people feeling well at all.
+It became increasing obvious to me how much pressure there was in the wellness space to adopt a "perfectly clean" lifestyle.
+How much fear, guilt, and obsession people experience in its pursuit.
+Moral virtue being attached to choosing the "right" foods, products and activities.
+And diet culture's mantra that thin = healthy, and healthy = better being tangled up in what should be a positive place.
+This notion of "wellness" was not leaving people feeling well at all.

-I realized that we're not really promoting health if we're ignoring mental health.
+I recognized that we're not really promoting health if we're ignoring mental health.

-Over the past few years, I've tried to shift the dialogue both in the shop and in my private coaching to be more about compassion and kindness, less guilt and shame.
+I made a point to help shift the dialogue around health (both through the shop and my private coaching) to kindness and compassion, never guilt or shame.
 More inclusion, less judgment.
 More pleasure, less perfection.

-I've tried to encourage people to let go of black and white living and embrace flexibility.
-Sure, what we put in and on our bodies may be a small piece of the health pie, but the way we speak to ourselves and our ability to embrace life's pleasures are an often overlooked (yet huge) part of true well-being.
+What we put in and on our bodies may be a small piece of the health pie, but the way we speak to ourselves and our ability to experience joy can be overlooked (yet huge) parts of true well-being.

 Thank you for being a part of our community and helping us redefine what it means to be well. :)